gene-git/ssl-mgr/README.rst

 * Support of dns-persist-01 planned for 2026 after available in Letsencrypt.
 * Outputs files for acme DNS-01 authentication with appropriate DNS TXT records.

-  These are included in the apex domain zone file, making updates straightforward.
+  These files can be $INCLUDED in the apex domain zone file, making updates straightforward.

 * Optional support to output DANE TLSA file for each Apex domain.

-  These are included in apex domain DNS Zone file.
+  These files can be $INCLUDED in apex domain DNS Zone file.

 * Uses certbot in manual mode to communicate with letsencrypt, account tracking etc.